gauravsagar26/terraform-provider-check/README.md

 This provider uses [Go modules](https://github.com/golang/go/wiki/Modules).
 Please see the Go documentation correctly for the most up to date information about using Go modules.

-To add a new dependency `github.com/author/dependency` to your Terraform provider:
+To add the new dependency `github.com/author/dependency` to your Terraform provider:

 ```
 go get github.com/author/dependency